Expressions of Interest for 2027 now open!

-We are seeking an exceptional and highly experienced teacher to join our existing team working in our Richmond Hill school space.
+We are seeking an exceptional teacher to join our existing team working in our Richmond Hill school space for Terms 3 and 4 (Semester 2).

 MITS values exceptional teaching practitioners who lead classrooms with confidence, are driven by best practice and educational research, and are committed to individual and team continual improvement.